- Healthcare Law & Compliance

 During that time, Louis earned an Associate of Arts degree from Valencia Community College in Orlando, Florida.
 He then enrolled at the University of Florida and worked in residential and commercial wiring while earning a Bachelor of Science in Business Administration with a major in Finance.
 After graduation from Law School, Louis built upon his experience in management/employee relations while serving in an Ombudsman role for the Greater Orlando Aviation Authority, and as Division Supervisor for the Office of the State Attorney in Florida.

 Louis and his wife, Ovaline, reside in Lee County, Georgia.
-Louis has served as an elected member of the Lee County Board of Education since 2002, and is active in his church and community.
+Louis served as an elected member of the Lee County Board of Education from 2002 through 2018, and remains active in his church and community.
 Louis is a member of the Cumberland School of Law Advisory Board.
 He has devoted substantial time and resources to the youth of his community, serving as an Attorney-Coach for the Lee County High School Mock Trial Team, as a recreation league football, baseball, and basketball coach, and as a community coach for the Lee County middle and high school football teams.
 Louis is also a national record holder and nationally ranked, life-time drug free powerlifter in the bench press, and holds a black belt in taekwondo.